On the local Langlands conjectures for disconnected groups: Introduction

 In \S\ref{sec:tori} we prove the conjectures made here in the special case of tori.
 We close the paper is three short appendices.
 In \S\ref{app:func} we formulate a conjecture about the compatibility of the refined local Langlands correspondence for connected groups with automorphisms.
 This conjecture is undoubtedly well-known to experts, but we have not been able to locate a reference.
 In \S\ref{app:weil} we discuss automorphisms of reductive groups that arise via Weil-restriction.
-In \S\ref{app:projchar} we review orthogonality relations for irreducible projective representations of finite groups.
+In \S\ref{app:projchar} we review orthogonality relations for irreducible projective representations of finite groups, which are used in the proofs in \S\ref{sec:tori}.
+In \S\ref{app:fold} we review the basic tool of folding of root systems, which we use in \S\ref{app:g-ga} to discuss the relationship between a quasi-split connected reductive group $G$ and the subgroup $G^A$ of points fixed under a finite group $A$ of automorphisms of $G$ that preserve a rational pinning.

 \ \\